-The arrival of ETH 2.0 staking is one of the most exciting milestones in the Ethereum history book.
-The ability to become a validator, stake Ether, earn rewards and support the future of the worlds most popular distributed network.
+The arrival of Eth2 is one of the most exciting milestones in the Ethereum history book, giving the network’s supporters and enthusiasts alike the ability to run a validator, stake Ether, earn rewards and support the future of the worlds most popular distributed network.

-- Centralized staking is great for beginners
+- Great for beginners

 - Does not require elaborate infrastructure

 Exchanges and centralized service providers do make the process of staking very easy (especially if they are already holding your assets).
 This however comes at the price of custody over assets which comes with its own set of risks including, severe slashing penalties, reduced overall rewards and increased likelihood of attack on your assets.

 dStaking Services employ a trustless implementation for staking and hence do not retain custody over its users assets in any way.
 In Eth2, this means a service that provides streamlined validator set-up and management, but does not hold user private validator keys AND withdrawal keys.
 This is an important distinction as many services will claim to be decentralized and non-custodial although they maintain custody over user validator keys.
 In theory, they are not able to withdraw a user’s assets without the withdrawal key, but retaining validator key custody still invites cause for concern if the service is to get hacked and/or if they are to incur group slashing penalties.

 - Complete control over private keys and ETH